 - Other services approved by the case (or care) manager and ALTCS

 In addition to the medical services covered, ALTCS also pays for a wide range of non-medical services that promote the beneficiary’s general well-being.
 Know more about ALTCS Covered Services.

-Some of these services are not medical in nature, but they directly or indirectly support the long-term care of ALTCS members.
+Some of these services are not medical, but they directly or indirectly support the long-term care of ALTCS members.
 These include:

 - Environmental modification to prevent injuries